cwang9208/vsphere/README.md

 8. Click `OK`.

 ## Providing Fault Tolerance for Virtual Machines
+### Fault Tolerance Requirements, Limits, and Licensing
+#### Limits
+In a cluster configured to use Fault Tolerance, two limits are enforced independently.

+- `das.maxftvmsperhost`
+  - The maximum number of fault tolerant VMs allowed on a host in the cluster.
+Both Primary VMs and Secondary VMs count toward this limit.
+The default value is 4.
+- `das.maxftvcpusperhost`
+  - The maximum number of vCPUs aggregated across all fault tolerant VMs on a host. vCPUs from both Primary VMs and Secondary VMs count toward this limit.
+The default value is 8.

 ### Preparing Your Cluster and Hosts for Fault Tolerance
 #### Fault Tolerance Checklist
 You must meet the following cluster requirements before you use Fault Tolerance.